 -

-A wideband ISL de-modulator receiving modulated data symbols at an appropriate intermediate frequency (IF), tracking the signal in extreme doppler scenarios, decoding the symbols, and delivering the digital user data to the user data interface.
+A wideband ISL de-modulator receiving modulated data symbols at an appropriate IF, tracking the signal in extreme doppler scenarios, decoding the symbols, and delivering the digital user data to the user data interface.

 The Gigabaud wideband ISL system features:

-High rate converters between analog and digital domains.
+- High rate converters between analogue and digital domains;

-Task 1: Overview of state of the art ISL links and their use of RF and optical technologies, followed by derivation of a set of finalized technical specifications and a preliminary design;
+- Task 1: Overview of state-of-the-art ISL and their use of RF and optical technologies, followed by derivation of a set of finalised technical specifications and a preliminary design;

 The project is completed.

-The breadboard is validated for function and performance and RF ISLs with datarates beyond Gbps are achieved, at SNR below 0.7dB and challenging doppler scenarios.
+The breadboard is validated for function and performance and RF ISLs with data-rates beyond Gbps are achieved, at a Signal-to-Noise Ratio (SNR) below 0.7dB and challenging doppler scenarios.